oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/data-warehouse-analytics-for-IT/files/data-warehouse-analytics-for-IT-wad.md

 ### Users

 No technical OCI users are required for the DWH and BI workload.
-Administrators, developers, and business users are out of scope of this document.
+Administrators, developers, and business users are out of the scope of this document.
 Hence the following table is empty.

 | Name | Email | Group | Description |
 |:-----|:------|:------|:------------|